Waffleer/Tournament-Discord-Bot/README.md

 # Tournament-Discord-Bot
 This is a discord bot intended for use for MNCS tournaments to get match times and manage players.
-In progress and my not be finished due to my own laziness.
-NVM its in v1.
+In progress and may not be finished due to my own laziness.
+Nevermind its in v1

 Uses a api to do all of the heavy lifting and a discord bot calls the api